tonysneed/Kliant.DockerForDevs/Exercises/09-Multi-Container/Multi-Container.ReadMe.md

         aspnetcore:
         build:
-            context: ./DockerComposeDemo/src/DockerComposeDemo
+            context: ./AspNetCore
             dockerfile: aspnetcore.dockerfile
         volumes:
-            - ./DockerComposeDemo/src/DockerComposeDemo:/app
+            - ./AspNetCore:/app
         ports:
         - "5000:5000"
         networks:
             - aspnetcore-network
     ```

-5. Open the Docker QuickStart Terminal and use `docker-compose` commands
-    - Get help to see the list of available commands
-    - `cd` into the directory where the `docker-compose.yml` file is located
+5. Open a Terminal in the `App` directory where the `docker-compose.yml` file is located
+    - Enter `docker-compose --help` to see the list of available commands
     - Bring up the containers with `docker-compose up`

 6. The first time you will need to see the mongo database with `Data/customers.json`